An Interacting Gauge Field Theoretic Model for the Hodge Theory: Basic Canonical Brackets: Canonical quantization scheme: Lagrangian formalism

-It is straightforward to check that the canonical brackets of (50) and (51) lead to the derivation of {\it exactly} the same brackets as are listed in (17).
-This can be checked directly by exploiting the explicit expressions for the creation and annihilation operators quoted in (56).
-In this computation, the concept of normal ordering has {\it not} yet been exploited because we have not dealt with any non-trivial physical quantity (e.g. Hamiltonian, conserved charges, etc.).
+It is straightforward to check that the canonical brackets of (53) and (54) lead to the derivation of {\it exactly} the same brackets as are listed in (11).
+This can be checked directly by exploiting the explicit expressions for the creation and annihilation operators quoted in (59) and using the canonical brackets listed in (53) and (54).
+In this computation, the concept of normal ordering has {\it not} yet been exploited because we have not dealt with any non--trivial physical quantity (e.g. Hamiltonian, conserved charges, etc.) for our analysis and computation.

-The stage is now set to discuss the canonical quantization in terms of the fermionic creation and annihilation operators of the Dirac fields present in the Lagrangian density (18) for the 2D QED.
-As pointed out earlier, we have only the conjugate momentum corresponding to the $\psi$ field (i.e. $\Pi_\psi = - i \; \psi^\dagger(x)$).
-Thus, the analogue of (50) (for the case of Dirac fields) is
+The stage is now set to discuss the canonical quantization in terms of the fermionic creation and annihilation operators of the Dirac fields present in the Lagrangian density (2) for the 2D QED.
+As pointed out earlier, we have only the conjugate momentum corresponding to the $\psi$ field [i.e. $\Pi_\psi = - i \; \psi^\dagger(x)$].
+Thus, the analogue of (53) (for the case of Dirac fields) is

-and rest of the (anti-) commutators are zero amongst the fermionic variables ($\psi, \psi^\dagger$).
-Furthermore, the Dirac fermionic fields $\psi$ and $\psi^\dagger$ have zero equal-time (anti-) commutators with the rest of the basic fields (i.e. $A_\mu, C, \bar C$) and their corresponding conjugate momenta that are derived from (18).

-It can be checked that the creation and annihilation operators in the expansions of $\psi$ and $\psi^\dagger$ (cf. (23), (24)), can be explicitly expressed as
+and rest of the relevant (anti)commutators are zero amongst the fermionic variables ($\psi, \psi^\dagger$).
+Furthermore, the Dirac fermionic fields $\psi$ and $\psi^\dagger$ have the zero equal-time (anti)commutators with the rest of the basic fields (i.e. $A_\mu, C, \bar C$) and their corresponding conjugate momenta that are derived from (2).
+It can be checked that the creation and annihilation operators in the expansions of $\psi$ and $\psi^\dagger$ [cf. (15), (16)], can be explicitly expressed in terms of these fields itself [by exploiting the relationships enumerated in (17)].
+In their gory details, these operators can be written as